endoflife-date/endoflife.date/products/joomla.md

 > [Joomla!](https://www.joomla.org/) is an award-winning content management system (CMS), which enables you to
 > build websites and powerful online applications.

+- Each major version is supported for atleast 4 years.
-Each major version will have a minimum of 4 years of support (including 2 years of minimum active development).
+- Each major version gets a minimum of 2 years of active development.
-This may be followed by further development as per the [roadmap][roadmap].
+- This may be followed by further development as per the [roadmap][roadmap].

 ## Links